 We’re committed to building meaningful, long-term partnerships with Aboriginal and Torres Strait Islander communities and organisations.
 We’re proud to have forged strong relationships with several organisations across the country, including:

-The Clontarf Foundation is a national not-for-profit organisation that exists to improve the education, discipline, self-esteem, life skills and employment prospects of young Aboriginal and Torres Strait Islander men, and by doing so, equip them to participate more meaningfully in society.
+Coates has a national partnership with the Clontarf Foundation, a not-for-profit organisation that exists to improve the education, discipline, self-esteem, life skills and employment prospects of young Aboriginal and Torres Strait Islander men, and by doing so, equip them to participate more meaningfully in society.

 The NSW Indigenous Chamber of Commerce (NSWICC) supports Coates' Aboriginal Participation in Construction (APIC) Partnership.